tskit-dev/pyslim/docs/vignette_parallel_phylo.md

 whether we want to start it from a previous branch or not.
 If so, SLiM will read the previous tree sequence and change the population size accordingly.
-Note that when you read a tree sequence into SLiM, the generation counter will be updated with the time encoded in the tree sequence, so we need to set the end of the simulation as the length of the branch (`num_gens`) plus the current "time" at the end of the loaded tree sequence.
+Note that when you read a tree sequence into SLiM, the tick counter will be updated with the time encoded in the tree sequence, so we need to set the end of the simulation as the length of the branch (`num_gens`) plus the current "time" at the end of the loaded tree sequence.